-Retocommisssioning is being used as a building block in developing new control strategies and and advancing whole building operating efficiency and creating healthy work environments for all occupants.
+Retro-commissioning is being used as a building block in developing new control strategies and advancing whole building operating efficiency and creating healthy work environments for all occupants.

-The ideal buildings that gain the most from retrocommissioning are buildings where operating systems are 5+ years old and have experienced multiple tenant changes.
-Buildings with electronic control systems are also a good candidate for retrocommissioning as they tend to have multiple layers and controls which need calibration and upgrades over time.
+The ideal buildings that gain the most benefits from retro-commissioning are buildings where operating systems are 5+ years old and have experienced multiple tenant changes.
+Buildings with electronic control systems are also good candidates for retro-commissioning as they tend to have multiple layers and controls which need calibration and upgrades over time.

 - Site Assessment

 - Data Logging of System Operational Scheduling

 - Identify and Repair Small Mechanical Devices and Controls

 Making your building’s equipment and systems work the way they are supposed to can be one of the most cost-effective ways to save on energy costs.
 As commercial and industrial buildings age, their performance can degrade, and their use or occupancy patterns often change.
 Unless a building’s systems have been periodically updated, they may no longer perform as designed or meet the needs of its occupants.
 Existing building commissioning can address these problems as it improves how building equipment and systems function together through an intensive quality-assurance process.
 It includes both retrocommissioning, which applies to existing buildings that have not been commissioned before, and recommissioning, which applies to buildings that have been commissioned before and need to be re-tuned.